Trauma & PTSD Therapy

 – Muscle tension and pain

-Emotional Symptoms
+Emotional Symptoms of PTSD

 Emotional symptoms of post-traumatic stress disorder (PTSD) can vary but often include: